Niaratho/kafka-workshop/04_message_schemas/README.md

 inspect the content of a topic or build additional producers and consumers.
 However, one downside of that approach is an increased message size.
 This might not be an issue for small use cases with only a couple of thousand message to deal with.
-On a big scale, where billions of messages have to be sent and potentially saved for a long period of time, this might not be the best approach.
+On a big scale, where billions of messages have to be processed and potentially saved for a long period of time, this might not be the best approach.